 I have three young kids, so I go see all the big Hollywood animated movies.
 I watch them and enjoy them as your average Joe, suburban Dad.
 I don’t worry about that space as it has nothing to do with me.
 Nothing.
 Nothing to do with my business, my goals, my aspirations, the movies I make.
 What we’re building is something so outside the system, so different, it’s hard to call us Hollywood.
 We’re over here in Texas messing around with Outlaw Cinema.
 I follow the movie business from an audience perspective, but I don’t even care enough to comment about big Hollywood because it has nothing to do with me.

 You’ve really chosen your lane, making innovative movies within your lane.

-Let me add this: we are perfectly suited for writers, directors and actors who have gone to Hollywood and been told all the reasons why their movies couldn’t be made – too long, too dark, to this or that – we’re the perfect home for you.
+Let me add this: we are perfectly suited for writers, directors and actors who have gone to Hollywood and been told all the reasons why their movies couldn’t be made — too long, too dark, to this or that.
+We’re the perfect home for you.
 Come find us.
 We are your kindred spirit.
 We pass along final cut to our filmmakers.
-We are auteur driven like the 70’s; Cimino is my favourite filmmaker of all time.
+We are auteur driven like the 70’s.
+Cimino is my favourite filmmaker of all time.
 They are a lot of similarities between Cimino and Zahler, in terms of their experience.
 We are the perfect place to make something special, an unfiltered experience.
-You can stand by your movie and say, ‘that was 100% me.’
-So if you want to have that Jennifer Carpenter scene that stops the entire narrative thrust of Dragged Across Concrete that behaviour is supported because they believe in it.
+You can stand by your movie and say, “That was 100 percent me.”
+So if you want to have that Jennifer Carpenter scene that stops the entire narrative thrust of Dragged Across Concrete, that behaviour is supported because they believe in it.
 All I care about: did the director believe in it?